Hippocampal subfields: CA4

 CA4 is a misleading term introduced by Lorente de Nó.
 He observed that the pyramidal layer of the CA3 was continuous with polymorphic layer of the dentate gyrus and that the "modified pyramids" (later known as mossy cells) had Schaffer collaterals similar to CA3 pyramidal cells.
 Amaral showed that the mossy cells in the CA4 of Lorente de Nó did not have schaffer collaterals and that, in contrast to pyramidal cells, they project to the inner molecular layer of the DG and not to CA1.
 The same author thus concluded that the term CA4 should be abandoned and that the zone should be regarded as the polymorphic layer of the dentate gyrus (the area dentata of Blackstad (1956)).
 The polymorphic layer is often called the hilus or hilar region.
 The neurons in the polymorphic layer, including mossy cells and GABAergic interneurons, primarily receive inputs from the granule cells in the dentate gyrus in the form of mossy fibers and project to the inner molecular layer of the dentate gyrus via the associational/commissural projection.

 They also receive a small number of connections from pyramidal cells in CA3.
 They, in turn, project back into the dentate gyrus at distant septotemporal levels.

 Additional images

-High resolution micrograph of human brain, coronal section through the hippocampus.
+Macaque (Macaca Mulatta) brain, coronal section through the hippocampus.

 Diagram of hippocampal regions in a rat brain.